timwaters/mapwarper/README_API.md

 }}}
 ```

-If the GCP is not found, the following response will be returned (when using format=json).
+If the GCP is not found, the request will return the following response (when using format=json).

 | Status          | Response |
 | -------------   | -------- |